phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

           information about the function.
 Arguments are also used by the engine, especially when we talk about arguments passed by reference, or functions returning references.

+.. versionchanged:: PHP 8.0

+   As of PHP 8.0, declaring arginfo is **mandatory** for all internal functions.
+Extensions that omit it produce a startup warning.
+Use the :doc:`stub file system <stub_files>` to generate arginfo automatically from a plain PHP signature file.

+   The ``zend_internal_arg_info`` structure was also significantly changed in PHP 8: the ``class_name`` and ``type_hint`` fields were replaced by a single ``zend_type type`` field that can represent union types, intersection types, and named class types.
+The old macros still exist, but new code should use the stub file system to generate correct arginfo rather than writing it by hand.
+See :doc:`stub_files` and :doc:`../internal_types/type_system` for the full details.

 To declare arguments, we need to familiarize with the ``zend_internal_arg_info`` structure::

     typedef struct _zend_internal_arg_info {